bobcozzi/db2json/db2json.md

   - Only available on Chrome/Edge over HTTPS or localhost, and after opening a file via the picker.
 - **Save As**: Export the current SQL to a new file.
   - Always available; prompts for a filename.
+  - In some cases this saves the SQL source to a file in the browser's downloads folder.
 - **Copy**: Copy the current SQL to your clipboard.
   - Shows a checkmark when successful.